200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-WalkamongtheDead.md

 ```
 ## Author Comments (if any)

 I like ghosts and ghost stories.
 I thought of this game after I played "Old Friends" by Jason Morningstar and Ole Peder Giaever at Fastaval.
-It's a mix of a séance, the myth of Orpheus and Euridice, and a murderous ghost story.
+It's a mix of a sÃ©ance, the myth of Orpheus and Euridice, and a murderous ghost story.